statisticalmechanic/statisticalmechanic.github.io/_pages/PMRF.md

 4. [Distinct Nodes Visited by Random Walkers on Scale-Free Networks](http://aanjaneyakumar.com/publication/2019dsv)
   * With Prof. M. S. Santhanam, in *Physica A* (2019)

+(Please note that a majot part of 3 of the above 4 works was carried out before I became a PhD student.)